-There are so many ways for you to explore the reef on this Great Barrier Reef tour!
-Take advantage of the snorkel equipment and hit the water.
+There are so many ways for you to explore the reef on this great value Great Barrier Reef tour!
+Take advantage of the free snorkel equipment and hit the water.

-Even if it is your first time to visit Cairns and the reef there are life guards on hand plus bouyancy vests to help you along if you are a non-swimmer.
+Even if it is your first time to visit Cairns and the Great Barrier Reef there are life guards on hand plus bouyancy vests to help you along if you are a non-swimmer.

 If you prefer to stay dry and not enjoy snorkeling dont worry, you have the choice of the semi-submersible submarine boat tour, glass bottom boat tour and underwater observatory available throughout the day.